nnellans/bash-guide/README.md

 >   | command3
 > ```

-Bash supports a couple of logical command operators for specifying AND and OR logic:
+Bash supports 2 logical command operators for specifying AND and OR logic:

 ```shell
 # run command1 and, only if its successful, then run command2